Alberto1Artoni/Alberto1Artoni.github.io/projects/Thesis.md

 Here's the project I've followed during my [Master Thesis](https://alberto1artoni.github.io/assets/pdf/Tesi/TesiStile.pdf).

+The thesis is quite technical: the main challages were to develop the proper data structures in order to let the solver be able to handle the generic polyhedral mesh.
+In order to be able to I've developed interest in computational geometry (for handling the mesh) and in the Discontinuous Galerkin method (both from and implementation point of view and from an analytical point of view).

 ## PolyDG

 In my thesis I developed a 3D library able to solve the